 An apostille is a certification issued under the Hague Apostille Convention that verifies the authenticity of a public document for use in another country.
 It confirms that the document was issued by an authorized authority and that a document's signature, seal, or stamp is genuine, so the document can be legally recognized abroad.
 Apostilles are commonly attached to documents such as birth certificates, marriage certificates, court documents, and educational records

+An apostille is a standardized authentication certificate attached to or stamped on a public document.
+It confirms that the document is genuine — that it was signed by an authorized person and that any seal on it is authentic.
+It does not verify the content of the document; it verifies its origin.
 Apostille translation is the translation of a document that includes an apostille certificate.
 In many cases, both the original document and the apostille certification itself must be translated so that authorities in another country can fully understand the document.
 Certified translation is often required when apostilled documents are submitted to government agencies, universities, or courts.
 When submitting documents abroad, you often need:

 When engaging in official interactions with foreign governments, whether for immigration, employment, education, legal proceedings, or personal matters, you'll typically be required to submit various personal documents.
 Because these documents are critical to how foreign authorities assess your eligibility to enter the country for work, study, or residence, simply presenting the original document isn't enough.
 You must provide proof that the document itself is authentic and issued by authorized officials.
 An apostille is an official certificate of authentication issued by a designated government authority in the country where the document originated.